ravimalde/hotel_cancellation_analysis/README.md

 This project was a collaborative effort between Ravi Malde and Seung Won Lee.

+# File Descriptions

+- images: contains images used in the readme file.
+- superseded: contains old notebooks.
+- Column_Description_1.png: Outlines the definitions of dataset features.
+- Column_Description_2.png: Outlines the definitions of dataset features.
+- H2.csv: the dataset.
+- index.ipynb: notebook conatining all of the code.

 # Executive Summary

 A large hotel chain has approached us to investigate viable methods of mitigating the impact of short-notice customer cancellations.
 The aim of this analysis was to identify which characteristics of customers indicate that they are of a high probability to cancel, and to provide actionable insights on how to mitigate any revenue loss due to cancellations.

 We take ethics very seriously so for obvious reasons race, religion, gender and biological sex have not been considered.
 All customers pay the same overall price (if they are purchasing the same product), it is only the initial deposit (as a % of the total price) that will change on a customer to customer basis.
-It is important to note that despite our model not considering these characteritics directly, it must be monitored post implementation to determine whether or not it is discriminating against any goups indirectly throught the variables that have been considered.
+It is important to note that despite our model not considering these characteritics directly, it must be monitored post implementation (through the distribution of surveys at the point of purchase) to determine whether or not it is discriminating against any groups indirectly via the variables that have been considered.

 ## The Problem